-We have filed an application with the SEC requesting exemptive relief from certain provisions of the 1940 Act.
+We expect to file an application with the SEC requesting exemptive relief from certain provisions of the 1940 Act and the Exchange Act.

 The 1940 Act will prohibit certain transactions between us, Monroe Capital, LLC, and our and its affiliates without first obtaining an exemptive order from the SEC.
-We have filed an application with the SEC requesting an SEC order exempting us and Monroe Capital, LLC from certain provisions of the 1940 Act restricting our ability to co-invest with our affiliates.
-While the SEC has granted exemptive relief in substantially similar circumstances in the past, no assurance can be given that an exemptive order will be granted for this request.
+We expect to file an application with the SEC requesting an SEC order permitting us to pay up to 50% of the incentive fee we pay to MC Advisors in shares of our common stock, exempting us and Monroe Capital, LLC from certain provisions of the 1940 Act restricting our ability to co-invest with our affiliates and exempting us from certain reporting requirements mandated by the Exchange Act.
+While the SEC has granted exemptive relief in substantially similar circumstances in the past, no assurance can be given that an exemptive order will be granted.
 Delays and costs involved in obtaining necessary approvals may make certain transactions impracticable or impossible to consummate, and there is no assurance that any application for exemptive relief will be granted by the SEC.